Quetzal-coalt/Quetzal-coalt/README.md

 - 🐧 **Linux Server Management**:
   I've worked with various Linux distributions and have gained basic server management skills.

+- 🐳 **Docker**:
+  Familiarizing myself with containerization, I'm exploring Docker to understand and utilize its powerful deployment and virtualization capabilities.

 - 📻 **RF (1MHz to 6GHz)**:
   Exploring the vast spectrum of radio frequencies, understanding their properties, and how they can be applied in technology and security.